ministryofjustice/moj-frontend/docs/components/banner.md

 eleventyNavigation:
   key: Banner
   parent: Components
-  excerpt: 'Use the banner component to display a prominent message and related actions to take.'
+  excerpt: "Use the banner component to display a prominent message and related actions to take."
 ---

 {% banner "The GOV.UK Design System has a similar component" %}